- Offices run at 53% utilization while average peak utilization hits 80%

 Hybrid policies need a feedback loop

-Learn how leading workplace teams align their real estate portfolios with actual usage patterns, cutting waste without sacrificing employee experience.
+Learn how workplace teams align real estate portfolios with real usage patterns, cutting waste without hurting employee experience.

 Read the guide